1913 Ottoman coup d'état: April 1912 elections and aftermath

 In the 1908 elections, the Committee of Union and Progress (CUP) had only managed to win about 60 of the 288 seats in the Chamber of Deputies (Meclis-i Mebusân), the popularly elected lower house of the General Assembly.
 Nevertheless, it was the largest party in the Chamber.

 The Freedom and Accord Party (Liberal Union/Entente) was founded on 21 November 1911 by those in opposition to the CUP, and immediately attracted 70 Deputies to its ranks.
 Only 20 days after its formation, Freedom and Accord won the December 1911 by-elections conducted in Constantinople by one vote.
 The ruling CUP, seeing the potential of Freedom and Accord to win next year's general elections, took several precautions.
-Hoping to thwart the nascent Freedom and Accord's efforts to grow its ranks and better organize itself, the CUP asked Sultan Mehmed V to dissolve the Chamber and announced its call for early general elections in January 1912.
+Hoping to thwart the nascent party's efforts to grow its ranks and better organize itself, the CUP asked Sultan Mehmed V to dissolve the Chamber and announced its call for early general elections in January 1912.

 These early April 1912 general elections were known infamously as the "Election of Clubs" (Sopalı Seçimler) after the beating of opposition (Freedom and Accord) candidates for the Chamber of Deputies with weapons like clubs and sticks as well being marred by electoral fraud and violence in favor of the CUP.
 The fraud included early balloting, secret counting and reporting of votes, ballot stuffing, reapportioning electoral districts, and more, although the CUP still enjoyed genuine support outside of the cities.
 The results of the elections had CUP win 269 of 275 seats in the Chamber, with Freedom and Accord only netting 6 Deputies.

 Angered at their loss in the election, the leadership of Freedom and Accord sought extra-legal methods to regain power over the CUP, complaining vocally about electoral fraud.
 At around this time, a group of military officers, uncomfortable with injustices it perceived within the military, organized itself into an armed organization known as the "Savior Officers" (Halâskâr Zâbitân) and made their presence known to the imperial government.
-The Savior Officers, quickly becoming partisans of Freedom and Accord, soon created unrest in the capital Istanbul.
+The Savior Officers, quickly becoming partisans of Freedom and Accord, soon created unrest in the capital Constantinople.
 After gaining the support of Prince Sabahaddin, another opposition leader, the Savior Officers published public declarations in newspapers.

 Finally, after giving a memorandum to the Military Council, the Savior Officers succeeded in getting Grand Vizier Mehmed Said Pasha (who they blamed for allowing the early elections that led to the CUP domination of the Chamber) and his government of CUP ministers to resign in July 1912.